brianglass/anastasis/files/weekday_vespers1.md

 <span style="color:red">Aposticha of the Martyrs.</span>

-As the holy Martyrs intercede for us and sing ChristÂ’s praises, all error has ended and the human race is saved by faith.
+As the holy Martyrs intercede for us and sing Christ’s praises, all error has ended and the human race is saved by faith.

 <span style="color:red">Verse 1:</span> ** God is wonderful in his Saints.

-Choirs of Martyrs stood against tyrants, saying, Â‘We soldier for the King of powers; though you destroy us by fire and torments, we shall not deny the power of the TrinityÂ’.
+Choirs of Martyrs stood against tyrants, saying, ‘We soldier for the King of powers; though you destroy us by fire and torments, we shall not deny the power of the Trinity’.

 <span style="color:red">Verse 2:</span> For the Saints in his land the Lord has done wonders.